 Check out the details of the programme on the official Amgen Scholars website.

 Unlike the previous opportunity, the Junior Researcher Programme is wholly focused on psychological research.
 It consists of a one-week summer school (hosted at a different location every year) followed by 13 months of developing a research project, carrying out the research, and an invitation to a conference hosted by the University of Cambridge.
 This opportunity enables psychology students to not only take their first steps in conducting research but also build a network of connections.

 Interested in clinical psychology but not a fan of research?
 Tired of cloudy Holland and dreaming of a warmer, brighter place?
 A mental health placement with SLV Global might just be the thing for you!
 SLV Global offers psychology-focused voluntary work opportunities in India, Bali and Sri Lanka.
 Volunteers with the organization get priceless experience under the guidance of local NGO and mental health workers.
 They also gain the opportunity to learn about local cultures and Eastern mental health methodologies.

 Finding psychology internships and volunteering opportunities as an international student may be tricky but don't get discouraged!
-Before you apply, remember to check out the Career section of College Life magazine for more job-hunting tips and tricks.
+Visit College Life Work for more job opportunities!